janmarthedal/janmr.com/_posts/2011-06-23-bell-numbers.markdown

 4. {% imath k_2 = k_3 %}, {% imath k_1 \neq k_2 %}
 5. {% imath k_1 \neq k_2 %}, {% imath k_1 \neq k_3 %}, {% imath k_2 \neq k_3 %}

 We can quickly go through small values of {% imath n %} and we get (starting with {% imath n=0 %}): 1, 1, 2, 5, 15, &#8230;.
-How do we obtain a general formula?<span></span> Observe first that the number of possibilities corresponds to the number of equivalence relations in a set of {% imath n %} elements.
+How do we obtain a general formula?
+Observe first that the number of possibilities corresponds to the number of equivalence relations in a set of {% imath n %} elements.
 We can then list the equivalence classes for each possible equivalence relation.
 For the example {% imath n=3 %} we get, corresponding to the list above:

 1. {% imath \{\{k_1,k_2,k_3\}\} %}
 2. {% imath \{\{k_1,k_2\}, \{k_3\}\} %}